simul/Teleport/docs/unreal/index.rst

 Usage
 =====
-You can create a GameObject in Unity that has the Monitor component.
+You can create a GameObject in Unreal that has the Monitor component.
 If not, one will be created when you run the project.

 When running, the server awaits connections via the Teleport protocol.
 When a client connects, the server creates a player instance.

-A client, when connected, will maintain a list of Nodes (i.e. GameObjects in Unity) that are relevant to it.
+A client, when connected, will maintain a list of Nodes (i.e. GameObjects in Unreal) that are relevant to it.
 The space around the client's own position is called its Area of Interest (AOI).
 The server will send it updates for all Nodes within its AOI.

 Inputs